deepkiraninc/livekit-react-components/etc/components-react.api.md

 import type { AudioCaptureOptions } from 'livekit-client';
 import type { AudioSource } from '@livekit/components-core';
-import type { CaptureOptionsBySource } from '@livekit/components-core';
+import { CaptureOptionsBySource } from '@livekit/components-core';
 import type { ChatMessage } from '@livekit/components-core';
 import { ConnectionQuality } from 'livekit-client';
 import { ConnectionState as ConnectionState_2 } from 'livekit-client';
+import type { CreateLocalTracksOptions } from 'livekit-client';
-import { DataSendOptions } from '@livekit/components-core';
+import type { DataSendOptions } from '@livekit/components-core';
-import type { GridLayout as GridLayout_2 } from '@livekit/components-core/dist/helper/grid-layouts';
+import type { GridLayoutDefinition } from '@livekit/components-core';
 import { HTMLAttributes } from 'react';
 import type { LocalAudioTrack } from 'livekit-client';
 import { LocalParticipant } from 'livekit-client';
+import type { LocalTrack } from 'livekit-client';
 import { LocalTrackPublication } from 'livekit-client';
 import type { LocalVideoTrack } from 'livekit-client';
-import { MediaDeviceFailure } from 'livekit-client';
+import type { MediaDeviceFailure } from 'livekit-client';
 import { Participant } from 'livekit-client';
 import type { ParticipantClickEvent } from '@livekit/components-core';
 import type { ParticipantEvent } from 'livekit-client';